 - University of West Bohemia, Institute of Applied Language Studies

 You can also learn Czech language at private language schools or integration centres.

 1. LANGUAGE COURSES ORGANISED BY CZECH CENTRES ABROAD

 The Czech language is being taught at 15 Czech Centres abroad (Berlin, Bratislava, Budapest, Bucharest, Kyiv, London, Milan, Munich, Moscow, New York, Paris, Sofia, Tokyo, Warsaw, Vienna).
 Czech Centres provide language courses at CEFR levels A1 – C1.
 In cooperation with the Institute for Language and Preparatory Studies at the Charles University, the Centres organise an internationally accredited examination in the Czech language at their 9 branches located abroad.
 Czech language courses are sometimes organised also by Czech diplomatic missions abroad.

 2. LANGUAGE COURSES OFFERED WITHIN THE SUPPORT OF THE CZECH CULTURAL HERITAGE ABROAD

 The Programme to support the Czech cultural heritage abroad helps to improve the awareness of the Czech cultural heritage, primarily by sending lecturers of the Czech language to foreign universities or providing support to compatriot communities abroad.

-Faculty of Arts of the Masaryk University in Brno awards three-month scholarships for studying the Czech language, literature and culture.
+Faculty of Arts of the Masaryk University in Brno awards 3 months scholarships for studying the Czech language, literature and culture.
 These scholarships always run from October to December of the academic year and are intended for students of foreign universities.
 Applicants should have a good knowledge of the Czech language in order to be able to follow the lectures and attend seminars conducted in Czech.